- Group Tours

 Gunma Prefecture is located in the Kanto region and is one of the eight landlocked prefectures of Japan.
 Due to its inland location, Gunma has a significance temperature difference during the winter and summer, receiving little precipitation.
 Gunma is known for its numerous onsen or hot spring resorts including the famous Kusatsu Onsen and Manza Onsen.
 The water at Kusatsu Onsen is known for its health benefits that are believed to cure illness.
 It is considered one of Japan’s best onsens.
 Manza Onsen is a hot spring resort town located on the slopes of Mt.
 Shirane.
 Its location, 1800 meters above sea level, and its acidic waters, considered one of the most sulfuric in Japan, makes Manza Onsen a popular destination.
 Manza Onsen’s waters are also believed to provide health benefits including improving metabolism and helping with blood circulation.

-A hot spring town in Gunma famous for its hot springs
+A Japanese traditional hot-spring town in Gunma famous for its high-iron water content

 A national park known for its Ozegahara Marshland and the Ozenuma Pond